Tornike-Skhulukhia/Basic-named-entity-recognizer-for-Georgian-text/README.md

 Developed on version 3.8, should work on 3.6+

 # limitations to be aware of

+### get_persons
+names and surnames list in __init__.py files are not written and checked by hand, so in this long lists there may be misplacement.
+They are fixed when discovered, if you see some of them, please make a pull request / let us know about it.

 ### get_quotes
 This function is just simple pattern matching solution, so errors like that may be an issue: